 In This Review

 - 1VerdictOne of very few hybrid MPVs available, the BMW 225xe is well worth a look for economy-minded family buyers

 - 2Range, MPG, CO2 & chargingAccording to official figures, the BMW 225xe is one of the most economical MPVs you can buy

 - 3Running costs & insuranceThe BMW 225xe will be one of the cheapest MPVs to run – as long as you can use electric power frequently

 - 4Engines, drive & performanceIf you think hybrids are slow, the BMW 225xe will make you think again

-- 6Practicality & boot space - currently readingThis BMW 2 Series Active Tourer is big, but it sacrifices some passenger and boot space to the hybrid system
+- 6Boot space, seating & practicality - currently readingThis BMW 2 Series Active Tourer is big, but it sacrifices some passenger and boot space to the hybrid system

 - 7Reliability & safety ratingThe BMW 2 Series Active Tourer's hybrid technology has been tried and tested in the MINI range